howtographql/howtographql/content/backend/graphql-scala/1-getting-started.md

 </Instruction>

-It's all we need to configure a Database, now we're ready to use it.
+It's all we need to configure a database, now we're ready to use it.
 For the future purposes we will create two additional files.
-The first `DAO` object will be responsible for accessing database.
-We will put there all the functions responsible for managing database data.

 <Instruction>

-Create `DAO.scala` file:
+Create `DAO.scala`.
+It will be responsible for accessing database.

 ```scala
 import slick.jdbc.H2Profile.api._